m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/actions/scale.md

 # Scale

-The `Scale` action the entity's scale over time.
+The `Scale` action changes the entity's scale over time.

 The options object for the `Scale` action has the following properties: